Cloufish/ansible-k8s-the-hard-way/README.md

 3. Run command `ansible-playbook -i inventory.ini  playbooks/roles/k8s-deploy.yaml`

 ## Description
-This repository was for me for a challenge of setting up k8s-the-hard-way with Ansible The `jumpbox` machine is never used to run `scp` command.
+This repository was for me a challenge of setting up k8s-the-hard-way with Ansible The `jumpbox` machine is never used to run `scp` command.
 Instead, I used `fetch` ansible module with `flat: true` parameter, and then copied the files to the corresponding virtual machines.

 I tried to do as much as I can using Ansible modules, and not use shell, but sometimes, like with `openssl`, `ipconfig` it's far easier to do it in shell